Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 The man eaters of Kumaon stories and incidents paved the way for his greater purpose towards Indian wildlife.
 Even today, hundreds and thousands of wildlife conservationists can take inspiration from his journey to bring the local community and wild animals together and save our nature and forests from environmental challenges.

-Moreover, the National Park demonstrates that government policy, local cultural understanding, and community engagement need to go hand-in-hand to make India great in Wildlife and Nature
+Moreover, the National Park demonstrates that government policy, local cultural understanding, and community engagement need to go hand-in-hand to make India great in wildlife and nature.

 Hope you enjoyed the Blog.
 Don’t forget to leave a comment down below.